mattroberts297/genetic-programming-in-scala/README.md

 ### Convergence

+#### Second degree polynomial

-As the number of runs increase the aim is to converge on a solution.
+The `Main` object and worksheet above contain `cases` for the second degree polynomial introduced way back at the beginning of this post.
+As the number of runs increase the aim is to converge on the actual solution.
 If we chart the fittest tree of each iteration then we can see this happening run by run:

 ![Second degree polynomial run 1](SecondDegreePolynomialRun1.png "Second degree polynomial run 1")